 You have to be able to show Photoshop the font you want to match so you need a picture of it.
 If you find it online, simply grab a screenshot.
 If it’s out in the world, snap a picture with your phone.
 However you get the photo, open it in Photoshop.

 I got this image from pixabay.com.
 Let’s see if we can pinpoint the font used in this neon sign.

 Now we need to direct Photoshop’s attention to the right area of the photo.
 Choose the Rectangular Marquee tool from the toolbar on the left.

 Draw a box around the font in your image.

 Now let’s put Photoshop to work finding the font.
 Go up to the Menu bar and click Type, then choose Match Font.

-Photoshop will think for a moment, then give you a list of fonts to choose from.
-First it will list similar fonts you already have in your Photoshop arsenal.
+Photoshop will think for a moment, and then give you a list of fonts to choose from.
+First, it will list similar fonts you already have in your Photoshop arsenal.
 Then, it will offer a list of similar fonts you can download from Adobe.

 Depending on the font and what’s available, you might not find the exact font.
 But most of the time you should find something close enough that it works.

 Whew!
 What a big-time saver!
 This method is definitely faster (and more reliable) than sifting through fonts yourself.